buriansandor/Real-time-LeRobot_Inference_to_ROS2_Cartesian_Control_Bridge/README.md

-# HF SO100 to Annin AR4 connector
+# Real-time LeRobot Inference to ROS2 Cartesian Control Bridge

-> In this project, we create a connector between the Hugging Face SO100 open-source robotic arm and the Annin AR4 open-source robotic arm.
+> In this project, we create a connector between Hugging Face's LeRobot  and ROS2.
+As an example, we use two main open-source robotic arms to demonstrate how it works: the HF SO100 robotic arm and the Annin AR4 robotic arm.
 >
 > The goals:
 > - make it able to use the leader arm of HFSO100 as a real-time leader of AR4